seud0nym/tch-gui-unhide/supplemental/wifi-booster/README.md

 # Using a Telstra Technicolor Smart Modem as a "Wi-Fi Booster"
-The Telstra Smart Modems (Gen 1.1 DJA0230 and Gen 2 DJA0231) implement the EasyMesh standard and can act as the base controller for the Telstra Smart Wi-Fi Booster product, to extend Wi-Fi coverage throughout a home.
-The devices themselves, however, can also act as a "Wi-Fi Booster".
-Using these devices as a "Booster" also has the added advantage of making additional LAN ports available at the site of the "Booster" device.

-The Telstra Smart Modem Gen 3 (CobraXh) has a different EasyMesh implementation to the earlier generation devices, and it does _not_ work as a "Booster" device.

 EasyMesh has two components:
 - Controller
     - Enabled on the primary device to manage the remote boosters.